Xe/site/blog/brain-fmri-to-3d-model-2019-08-23.markdown

 <center><blockquote class="twitter-tweet"><p lang="en" dir="ltr">BRAIN <a href="https://t.co/kGSrPj0kgP">pic.twitter.com/kGSrPj0kgP</a></p>&mdash; Cadey Ratio 🌐 (@theprincessxena) <a href="https://twitter.com/theprincessxena/status/1164526098526478336?ref_src=twsrc%5Etfw">August 22, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script></center>

-I have absolutely no idea what to do from here in Blender, so I exported the whole thing to a stl file and sent it to a coworker for 3D printing (he said it was going to be "the coolest thing he's ever printed").
+I had absolutely no idea what to do from here in Blender, so I exported the whole thing to a stl file and sent it to a coworker for 3D printing (he said it was going to be "the coolest thing he's ever printed").